jevy/focus-time-block-dns-button/README.md

 # How it works

+## Testing it out
 To recreate to blocking you can run using `httpie`: `http -a admin:password POST http://localhost:3001/control/dns_config <<<'{"protection_enabled": true}'`

+To try to manually trigger a message to trigger the blocking: Just send literally any message to the `focus-time` topic:
+`mosquitto_pub -h 127.0.0.1 -t focus-time -m "sup"`